 Since MySWU/Canvas is password-protected, I don't have to worry about fair use or copyright, right?

 No--copyright applies to the password-protected learning management system (LMS) as well.
 Anytime you place a file in a Canvas course, you are making a digital copy of that item.
-You should look at the flow charts under the "Getting Copyright Clearance" section to determine your course of action.

 If I see an article either online or in a journal to which I subscribe, can I copy it and hand it out to my students, or make a PDF of it and put it in my Canvas course?